Overplay/bellini-device-mgr/assets/blueline/opp/io.ourglass.cardsagainsthumanity/CAHWriteup.md

 * Players model keeps track of white cards, score, and black cards earned

 * Should be resiliant to temporary lapses in internet connectivity.
 This could arguably be accomplished by allowing a round or two of no response mentioned above.
-* Should be visually pleasing
+* Should be visually pleasing, according to company style

 #### Suggested Directives